ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 # HelloAuthentication Cordova application for IBM MobileFirst Services on IBM Bluemix

-The HelloWorld sample contains a Cordova project that you can use to learn.
+The HelloAuthentication sample contains a Cordova project that you can use to learn and test Facebook Authentication.

 ### Create your mobile backend in Bluemix